ChiPowers/interview_me/README.md

-# 🧠 Interview Me – AI Resume Chatbot
+# 🧠 Interview Chivon Powers – Resume Bot

 A conversational AI app that lets people ask questions about my work experience.
 It uses Retrieval-Augmented Generation (RAG) with OpenAI and FAISS to provide accurate, context-rich answers from my resume and CV.